pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 An example of this approach is:

 ##### d) Using a ConfigParams object
+Also, we can create a ConfigParams object and use the fromConfig() method.
+In this case, we need to use a section named credential, which will include our parameters and their values, and add the ConfigParams object as an input to that method.
+The syntax for the parameters is as follows: credential.parameter_name which can be seen in the following example:

 ##### e) Using the manyFromConfig() method
+This method allows us to define several credential parameter sets in one CredentialParams object.
+For this, we use a section named credentials that contains the different sets.
+The syntax is as follows: credentials.credential_set_name.parameter_name
+Then, at instantiation, the CredentialParams object will take all credentials belonging to this section.
+The following example shows how to do this.
+As we can see from it, the ConfigParams object contains both credential and connection parameters.
+However, the CredentialParams object distinguishes between them and only takes the credential sets in the form of a list.

 ##### Adding a section
 We can add a section by using the addSection() method inherited from the ConfigParams class.
 This method accepts the name of the section and a ConfigParams object containing the fields of the section and their values as inputs.
 The following example shows how to do this:
 #### Read